raspberrypilearning/clone-wars/en/step_5.md

 + Test your code by clicking the green flag.
 Does a new hippo appear every few seconds?
 At the moment your hippos won't move.

 + The hippo should move around randomly until it gets hit by a lightning bolt.
-Attach this code underneath the code you just added:
+To make that happen, attach this code below the blocks you just added:

 ```blocks
 repeat until <touching [lightning v] ?>